chriskish19/sfct/README.md

 ## Commands and Args
 ### copy
-Checks that files are available and then copies the files using std::filesystem::copy.
+Checks that files are available and then copies the files.

 ### fast_copy
 Does not check if the files are available.
-Performs a copy using OS specific fast copy function depending on the amount of files and their average size.
-Many small files are better handled by std::filesystem::copy.
-If the average file size is above a threashold OS specific FastCopy is used and it is multithreaded.
-The amount of threads used is determined by the TM class, 8 is the max.
+Simply attempts to copy the files.

 ### monitor
 Monitors a directory for changes, when changes occur the program wakes up and performs the arguments specified.
 Typically recursive, update, and sync.
 Any changes to dst will not affect src.

 ### benchmark
-Performs a speed test of the copy operation, currently defaults to use std::filesystem::copy unless -fast arg is supplied then OS specific function is used and it is multithreaded.
+Performs a speed test of the copy operation, currently uses std::filesystem::copy under the hood to copy the files.
 When -4k arg is supplied a large number of small files are created and copied.
 If -create arg is supplied the directories will be created.

 ### src
 Specify the source directory after this keyword followed by a semi-colon to signify the end of the line.